cedar-policy/cedar-go/README.md

 - the core authorizer
 - JSON marshalling and unmarshalling
-- all core and extended types
+- all core and extended types (including [RFC 80](https://github.com/cedar-policy/rfcs/blob/main/text/0080-datetime-extension.md)'s datetime and duration)
 - integration test suite

 The Go implementation does not yet include: